 Peaches are a surprising beauty powerhouse in the fruit world.
-They naturally contain alpha hydroxy acid, which acts as a mild exfoliant.
+Like many fruits, they naturally contain alpha hydroxy acid, which acts as a mild exfoliant.
 Not only does this break down dead skin cells , it also helps new cell turnover.

 When used regularly, this simple scrub will leave your skin smoother.
 It can also prevent blackheads and lead to a clearer, brighter complexion.

 Rose Petal Exfoliating Scrub

 Roses are beautiful, of course, but the flower's petals can also become a part of your beauty routine.
 They can be used to reduce oils and help fight blemishes, and will give your skin a healthy glow.
 Combining crushed petals with ground oats creates a lovely rose petal exfoliating scrub.
 When you follow that with your own rose water, your skin will feel as beautiful as it smells.

 Adzuki Bean Face Scrub

-When you're in the mood for something a little more exotic, turn to the adzuki bean face scrub.
+When you're in the mood for something a little more unique, turn to the adzuki bean face scrub.
 Adzuki bean powder is a staple in Japanese beauty products and it is ideal for the deepest clean of any skin type.
 All you need is the powder and a little water, though you can add rice bran for a bit more exfoliating power.

 If you can only find whole beans, don't worry.
 The recipe includes the directions for roasting the beans and grinding them into a powder.
 It's a fun project and definitely worth trying.